The Smashing Bird I Used to Know

 The Smashing Bird I Used to Know is a 1969 British drama/sexploitation film, directed by Robert Hartford-Davis and starring Renée Asherson, Patrick Mower, Dennis Waterman, Madeleine Hinde and Maureen Lipman.
+It was written by John Peacock.
+The film was not released in the U.S. until 1973, retitled by AIP as School for Unclaimed Girls.
+AIP also reissued the film a year later under their shadow company United Producers Organization as Hell House Girls.
+It is also known as House of Unclaimed Women.

 As with other Hartford-Davis films, The Smashing Bird I Used to Know contains elements from different genres including psychological drama and social commentary.
 It is best known however as a sexploitation piece featuring nudity, attempted rape and lesbianism.
 The film features the first screen credit of the then 15-year-old Lesley-Anne Down in a supporting role.